elee-tudublin/2022.Y2-Project_Web_Client.part_3/README.md

 ### 1. Show the form when the Add Product button is clicked

-The button has been added under the product table.
+The `add form button` has been added under the product table.
 It has been configured to `toggle` (show/ hide) the a **Bootstrap modal form** When clicked, the form is displayed, appearing as a dialog in focus and in the foreground.
-The site page is greyed out in the background.

 For more about modal dialogs see https://getbootstrap.com/docs/5.0/components/modal/